The incredible story behind the invention of conveyor belt sushi

 Fortunately, that’s when Shiraishi-san experienced another moment of inspiration: observing a card game.

-Eventually, after five years of design and development, the Japanese restauranteur opened his first conveyor belt sushi establishment in 1958.
+After five years of design and development, the Japanese restaurateur opened his first conveyor-belt sushi establishment, Mawaru Genroku Sushi, in 1958.

-The concept was a roaring success and Shiraishi-san ended up opening 250 restaurants across Japan.
+The concept was a roaring success, and Shiraishi-san went on to open 250 restaurants across Japan.

-It wasn’t long afterwards that his brilliant idea spread internationally.
+It wasn’t long afterwards that his brilliant idea spread internationally, bringing the delights of sushi to a global audience.

 The 10/10/10 rule